Material and social deprivation

 Nearly one Belgian in ten suffers from material and social deprivation

-Moreover, 6.1% of the population is in a situation of severe material and social deprivation (SMSD) in 2024.
-In other words, nearly one Belgian in sixteen does not have sufficient resources to cover at least 7 of the 13 essential aspects of daily life, which exacerbates their precarious situation.
+Moreover, 4.9% of the population is in a situation of severe material and social deprivation (SMSD) in 2025.
+In other words, nearly one Belgian in twenty does not have sufficient resources to cover at least 7 of the 13 essential aspects of daily life, which further exacerbates their precarious situation.

 The situation varies greatly from region to region

-The figures show marked differences between the Brussels-Capital Region, the Flemish Region and the Walloon Region.
-Brussels has the highest deprivation rates for most items: for example, 38.2% are unable to face an unexpected expense, versus 31.1% in Wallonia and 13.2% in Flanders.
-Generally speaking, the Flemish Region systematically has the lowest deprivation rates: for example, 2.7% for the inability to pay bills as scheduled, compared to 8.0% in Wallonia and 8.4% in Brussels.
-Wallonia is often in between, but remains above the national level for most indicators, such as the impossibility to replace damaged or worn out furniture, which affects 22.5% of Walloon residents, compared to 15.5% at national level.
+Brussels has the highest deprivation rates for most aspects: for example, 40.7% are unable to face an unexpected expense, versus 31.6% in Wallonia and 13.6% in Flanders.
+Generally speaking, the Flemish Region systematically has the lowest deprivation rates: for example, 2.5% for the inability to pay bills as scheduled, compared to 9.1% in Wallonia and 7.4% in Brussels.
+Wallonia is often in between, but remains above the national level for most indicators.

 Table.
 Material and social deprivation criteria per region